Can Sea of Thieves be played solo?

 Related: All Sea of Thieves Insider weekly rewards

 You can sail a ship by yourself, although sailing larger ships, such as the Brigantine or the Galleon, are much more challenging to manage by yourself.
 You’re better off using the Sloop, a smaller vessel that can quickly zip across the water and is manageable by a single person or even two.
 However, we recommend bringing a few friends when it comes to the more complicated encounters and battles.

-A good majority of the skeleton forts and behemoth sea creatures require a full crew to take them on.
-You certainly don’t want to find yourself in a sloop, surrounded by a Kraken, or hear the encroaching sound effects of an angry Megalodon.
-These creatures won’t go down without a tough fight, and sometimes a full crew of four-players unprepared can do little to fight them.
+Most skeleton forts and behemoth sea creatures require a full crew to take them on.
+You certainly don’t want to find yourself in a Sloop, surrounded by a Kraken, or hear the encroaching sounds of an angry Megalodon.
+These creatures won’t go down without a tough fight, and sometimes they can be swallowed by a full crew of four unprepared players.

-A single person can jump into their sloop, explore the game, take part in smaller quests for the NPC factions and work their way up through the reputation ranks, and earn a decent chunk of gold.
-You wouldn’t be able to do it quickly by yourself, but you could do it.
-You’d have to be patient because when you die, no one could revive you, and enemy players could easily take your ship.
+A single person can jump into their Sloop, explore the game, take part in smaller quests for the NPC factions and work their way up through the reputation ranks, and earn a decent chunk of gold.
+You couldn’t do it quickly by yourself, but you could do it.
+You’d have to be patient because no one could revive you when you die, and enemy players could easily take your ship.

 Regardless, Sea of Thieves is not a single-player game.
 It’s challenging to play it by yourself, but no rules or forced requirements make you form a crew.
 For those who don’t have any friends who actively play the game, random players can always join your crew, and you work with them to accomplish some pirate goals.
 You might make some friends along the way, turning a Sea of Thieves adventure into a weekly get-together.